bioinformaticsdotca/HT-Biology_2017/HtSeq/module6_lab.md

 spades.py -o ecoli-illumina-50-spades/ -t 4 --12 ecoli.illumina.50x.fastq
 ```

-After the assembly is done, let's move the results to a new directory that we'll use to keep track of all of our assemblies:
+After the assembly completes, let's move the results to a new directory that we'll use to keep track of all of our assemblies:

 ```
 mkdir -p assemblies